Art at Prince Rock

 Key Stage One

-In Key Stage 1 the children will learn to use a range of different materials creatively to design and make products.
-They will draw, paint, print and sculpture materials such as clay to develop techniques in using colour, pattern, texture, line, shape, form and space.
+In Key Stage 1 the children will learn to use a range of different materials and skills.
+They will draw, paint, collage, print and sculpture materials to develop techniques in using colour, pattern, texture, line, shape, form, and space.
 Children will use technology to produce images.
 They will also learn about the work of a range of artists, craft makers and designers.
 All children from years 1-6 will use a sketchbook to record ideas and observations.

 Key Stage Two

 In Key Stage 2 the children will learn to improve their mastery of art and design techniques by learning specific drawing, painting, printing and sculpture techniques.
 They will experience using a wider range of materials.
 Children will use technology to produce images, patterns and decorative pieces of work.
 They will record their observations and ideas and use them to review and evaluate improvements.
 They will also learn about great artists, architects and designers in history.

 Our aim is to maintain a fun, enjoyable, balanced and rich Art curriculum that promotes independence, initiative and originality to develop creativity.
 Pupils reflect on, analyse and critically evaluate their own work and that of other pupils and creative practitioners as they develop an understanding of work that is uniquely meaningful to them.